fairlearn/fairlearn/docs/user_guide/assessment/common_fairness_metrics.rst

     * *What it compares:* True and False Positive rates between different groups

-    * *Reason to use:* If historical data are useful, and true and false positives have roughly equal weight, equalized odds may be useful
+    * *Reason to use:* If historical data does not contain measurement bias or historical bias we want to account for, and true and false positives are considered to be (roughly) of the same importance, equalized odds may be useful

     * *Caveats:* If there are historical biases in the data, then the original labels may hold little value.
 Also, large label imbalances (e.g. 95% of the data have